red-machine-games/raw-markdown-documentation/docs/api/profiles.md

 ## Create new profile

-Procedure of creating profile is straightforward.
-You can check profile presence with account information after signing up.
+The procedure for creating a profile is straightforward.
+You can check the profile presence with account information after signing up.
 During process `createNewProfile` cloud function is called if there is one.
-It's goal is to generate basic values for root keys `profileData` and `publicProfileData`.
+Its goal is to generate basic values for root keys `profileData` and `publicProfileData`.
 Besides these keys profile will have `#!js wlRate === 0` and `#!js ver === 1`.
-Also special field `humanId` will be added - it is just an incrementing unique number representing `Human-readable ID`, you can't modify it, only get.
+Also, special field `humanId` will be added - it is just an incrementing unique number representing `Human-readable ID`, you can't modify it, only get.
 Let's see a simple example of `createNewProfile` cloud function:
 ```javascript
 var profileData = { somePrivateData: 'space' },		// Here we prepare private data of fresh new profile